-Is your 401k plan using your retirement money to fund fossil fuel companies?
+Is your 401(k) plan using your retirement money to fund fossil fuel companies?

 Those employees who are uncomfortable with the situation could “self-direct” their funds, says Andrew Montes, As You Sow’s director of digital strategies, meaning they’d handle the exact stocks they’re investing in, but that’s labor-intensive.
 “We think it’s the plan’s responsibility to be offering sustainable investments directly,” he says.
 If a sustainable fund doesn’t exist (and he notes Amazon only had one plan passable as sustainable, only carrying about 1.8% of employees’ money), Behar suggests that employees should join with other colleagues, form a coalition, and speak to financial administrators directly, to put pressure on them to create a default fund that is sustainable.

 The organization has also released an evaluation of Comcast’s funds, and will next seek to educate its employees about where their money is going (Behar says much of it is invested in the prison industrial complex).
 What employees should also know is that, morality aside, it’s also a savvy financial decision to invest in environmentally and socially friendly stocks, many of which now provide a great return on investment—while “vice stocks” contain several risk factors.
-The ESG movement is growing, Behar says, and people are finally coming round to the idea that: “We want to put our money into companies that are actually leading,” he says, “and we don’t want to put our money into the laggards.”
+The environmental, social, and governance (ESG) movement is growing, Behar says, and people are finally coming round to the idea that: “We want to put our money into companies that are actually leading,” he says, “and we don’t want to put our money into the laggards.”